cbalint13/opencv-dlco/README.md

 * Math part in many places reorders computation from original formulas for being numericaly stable due to large floating point computations & error accumulations.
 Very special attention was given for these aspects during coding DLCO.
 Results may differ accross machines nd compiler flags.
+Floating Point HW excepetions are activated to track down potential issues.

+* Computations that cannot fit within GPU memory are computed on local CPU using OpenBLAS and OpenMP parallelism.
+OpenBLAS is also used for its very fast eigen decompositions (SSYREVR) and matrix multiplications (SGEMM).
+It is recommanded to have OpenMP compiled variant of OpenBLAS for highest possible performance.

 * Follow scripts and documentation from the `workspace` folder for getting through whole training procedure.